Best hybrids for under £250 a month

-We’ve picked out five of our faves to help you out.
+We’ve picked out a few of our faves to help you out.

 After a decade-long hiatus, the Toyota Corolla is once again available in the UK and now features hybrid power.
 It replaces the uber-sensible Auris hybrid which, while not being the most exciting car in the world, was a practical and extremely frugal alternative to the Ford Focus and VW Golf.